Azure/azure-sdk-for-net/sdk/schemaregistry/Azure.Data.SchemaRegistry/samples/Sample01_HelloWorld.md

 ### Register a schema Json

-Register a schema to be stored in the Azure Schema Registry.
+Register a Json schema to be stored in the Azure Schema Registry.

 ```C# Snippet:SchemaRegistryRegisterSchemaJson
 string name = "employeeSample";